-It wasn't until I touched down at O'Hare International Airport on my return flight that I began to notice this COVID-19 thing was more serious than I thought.
-Passengers coming from China were sent to different rooms in the airport for health screenings.
-I was pretty sick at this point and began to panic that I had contracted the virus in Italy.
+It wasn't until I touched down in O'Hare International Airport that I began to notice this coronavirus thing was more serious than I thought.
+Passengers coming from China were being sent to different rooms in the airport to be screened for any signs of illness.
+I was pretty sick at this point, and I began to panic that maybe I had contracted the virus in Italy.

-The first week back at school and there's already a scare that students contracted the virus before they came back to school.
-I began to think maybe I did get the virus in Italy when news begins to spread that things are really bad there.
+First week back at school and there's already a scare that students contracted the virus before they came back to school.
+I began to think maybe I did get the virus in Italy when news spread that things were really bad there.

 The semester progresses as normal and then we hear of cases in Washington.
-Then, things begin to spiral.
-All of a sudden, my professors are talking about rumors of closing campus and having online classes.
-Cases began to spread like wildfire in the US.
-I couldn't wrap my head around what was happening.
-Little did I know that the worst had yet to come.
+Things began to spiral and all of a sudden, my professors are talking about rumors that we are going to be sent home and go online.
+Cases spread like wildfire in the US, and I couldn't wrap my head around what was happening.
+Little did I know that the worst was yet to come.

-March
+March 2020

-On March 10th, I was walking back from class with my friend when we got an email that neither of us could have anticipated.
-President Crawford wrote that we were going to be sent home and classes would be online effective immediately.
-I knew that there had been talk of this, but I didn't realize it would be happening that abruptly.
+On March 10th, I was walking back from class with my friend and we got an email that none of us could have anticipated.
+President Crawford told us that we were going to be sent home and classes would move online, effective immediately.
+I knew that there had been talk of us going online but didn't realize it would be happening that abruptly.
 I remember being extremely scared.
-I never thought things would get bad enough that our entire lives would be completely changed.
+I never thought things would get bad enough that we would have to completely change everything about our lives.

 March went on to be the longest month of my life.
-My birthday is March 14th; any other year, I'd be happy that March felt a little longer than normal.
+My birthday is March 14th and normally I would be happy that March felt a little longer than normal.
 This was different though.
-My mom is a doctor, so the atmosphere in my house was very somber.
+My mom is a doctor so the atmosphere in my house was very somber.
 She was having regular meetings with the hospital about the state of the country and what our futures held.

-My dad is a professor at Miami, so he was trying to figure out how to make his classes online and still keep his students engaged.
-My older sister was a senior at the time, so we were both trying to figure out how to balance our class schedules and share the kitchen table for our work.
+My dad is a professor at Miami University, so he was trying to figure out how to move his classes online and still keep his students engaged.
+My older sister was a senior at the time, so we were both trying to figure out how to balance our class schedules and share the kitchen table to do our work.
 Every day started to look the exact same, and it was hard to feel connected to reality.

-It honestly felt like we were in a real Groundhog Day situation.
-Every morning, I would wake up at 9 a.m., make a cup of coffee and put it in the fridge so I could have it iced, and then take a shower.
-After showering, I'd finish making my coffee, eat some breakfast, and then get started on my schoolwork that I would spend the rest of the day doing.
+It honestly felt like we were in a real groundhog's day situation.
+Every morning, I would wake up at 9am, I would make a cup of coffee and put it in the fridge so I could have it iced, and then I would take a shower.
+After showering, I'd make my coffee, eat some breakfast, and then get started on my school work that I would spend the rest of the day doing.

-Doing the same thing everyday, acting like everything is normal, was extremely disorienting.
-To me, March felt like it was a year long.
+Doing the same thing everyday, acting like everything was normal, was extremely disorienting.
+March felt like it was a year long.
 I know I'm not alone in this thought either.
 My family, friends, and classmates were all talking about how time seemed to stop.
 From March to August, nothing felt real.
+I used to joke around that 2020 was actually four years long: Year one was January to Mid-March, year two was the rest of March and April, year three was May to August, and year four was August to December.

-May-August
+May-August 2020